Akhil2014/Akhil2014/README.md

 - An aspiring Full Stack Developer with 800+ hours of coding experience in JavaScript.

 -A dedicated team player enthusiastic to be part of a reputed company.

-Always looking forward to learning something new to strengthen skills learned.
+-Always looking forward to learning something new to strengthen skills learned.

 - 🔭 I’m currently working on **portfolio website**